Martchus/reflective-rapidjson/README.md

 An example for such custom (de)serialization can be found in the file `json/reflector-chronoutilities.h`.
 It provides (de)serialization of `DateTime` and `TimeSpan` objects from the C++ utilities library.

+### Further examples
+Checkout the test cases for further examples.
+Relevant files are in the directories `lib/tests` and `generator/tests`.

 ## Install instructions